FAQs

 Q: What is the PLUS application?

-A: The PLUS (Psychology Licensure Universal System) is an online application that was developed and is managed by ASPPB.
-This application, while extensive, will allow for easier application in other states as it is an accepted application by multiple jurisdictions in the US and Canada, and can be utilized as a Credentials Bank.
+A: The PLUS (Psychology Licensure Universal System) is an online application that was developed and is managed by the ASPPB.
+This application, while extensive, will allow for easier application in other states as it is an accepted application in multiple jurisdictions in the US and Canada, and can be utilized as a Credentials Bank.
 For further information visit the Association of State and Provincial Psychology Boards.

 Q: How long does the application process take?

-Psychologists/Psychological Assistants [PLUS application from an APA accredited institution]: This application can take anywhere from 1 month to 10 months depending on the speed the applicant and attesters respond to the required application information.
+Psychologists/Psychological Assistants [PLUS application from an APA accredited institution]: This application can take anywhere from 2 months to 10 months depending on the speed the applicant and attesters respond to the required application information.

 Q: What is the Board’s policy regarding Telepsychology/Telehealth?